-The Hepatitis B Foundation has produced the following reports and published manuscripts to work toward the elimination of hepatitis B.
+The Hepatitis B Foundation and Blumberg Institute have produced the following reports and manuscripts toward the elimination of hepatitis B and related scientific advances.

 Below are published manuscripts aimed at supporting the elimination of hepatitis B.

-The Impact of Nail Salon Industry Policies and Regulations on Hepatitis B Awareness and Prevention (2019)
+The Impact of Nail Salon Industry Policies and Regulations on Hepatitis B Awareness and Prevention, Hepatitis B Foundation (2019)

 This report reviews results of an analysis of the nail salon occupational environment and culture, and identifies opportunities for state-level policy or regulatory interventions and community-based strategies to increase education, screening, prevention, and treatment for hepatitis B.